 PEN fault detection

 Early EV chargers and chargers in the cheaper price bracket require an earth rod to be installed.
-This offers added protection in the event of a fault on the property’s supply cable.
+This offers added protection in case of a fault on the property’s supply cable.
 If there is a fault on the supply cable coming into the property in some circumstances the metalwork of the car may become live, this can be potentially fatal if anyone was to touch this.

 The downside to the earth rods is they can be time-consuming to install and also look really unsightly on the front of a property.
 This is where PEN fault detection comes into play as it constantly monitors the incoming supply.
 In the event of a supply fault, the Hypervolt will stop charging preventing potential harm.
 This feature comes as standard on the Hypervolt meaning a simple installation every time.